-At this residential retreat, we will explore the role of elders and eldership in our our lives, communities and society.
-Using a Process Work and deep democracy approach we will learn methods to look at our engagement options within an ever changing world.
-We will engage with creativity, dynamic group interactions, short theoretical presentations, and inner work to discover renewed growth on our personal learning path.
-The retreat’s learning style is participative.
-In an open-minded space participants guide the path of our process with questions, experiences, and in bringing deepest inspirations into the group and into the world.
+At this 2019 residential retreat, we will explore the role of elders and eldership in our our lives, communities and society.
+Using Arnold Mindell’s Processwork approach as well as hands-on Clay work, we look at how we engage within an ever changing world.
+Through group interactions, short theoretical presentations, and inner work exercises we will unfold our personal learning path.
+In an open-minded space participants guide the path of our process with questions, experiences, and in bringing deepest inspirations into the group and our world.

 We are so pleased to welcome Lynn Ruth Miller, stand-up comedienne defying ageism, to this year’s Eldership Workshop!

-At Eldership Academy we are facilitating the ability to listen to our inner voice, the inner wise elder.
-We are strengthening the belief in following our inner elder.
-If we can slow down enough, be present, we can hear our inner elder.
-In doing so we hope to answer the question, “What is a life worth living?”
+We facilitate the study of eldership, the ability to listen to our inner voice, the inner wise elder.
+If we can slow down enough, be present, we can hear our ‘inner elder’.
+In so doing, we hope to explore the question, “What is a life worth living?”
 We propose growing into an aware elder, not just an older person.